Refractive Surgery Options

 Studies have shown that the Visian ICL provides one of the best postoperative results of all refractive procedures available.
 Patients report a very high level of satisfaction with the Visian ICL procedure.
 In the rigorous US clinical trial, 99.4 % of patients said they were satisfied three years after the procedure.

-It’s an unavoidable fact of life that aging and reading glasses go hand-in-hand.
-For most people, it’s a fact they would just as soon ignore.
-The good news is that today there are vision correction options that may be able to reduce or eliminate your dependence on glasses.
-One of those options is refractive lens exchange, a new approach to vision correction that uses proven surgical techniques to achieve dramatically improved vision for many patients.
+It is an unavoidable fact of life that aging and reading glasses go hand-in-hand.
+The good news is that there are vision correction options that may be able to reduce or eliminate your dependence on glasses.
+One of those options is refractive lens exchange (RLE), an approach to vision correction that uses proven surgical techniques to achieve dramatically improved vision for many patients.

 Refractive lens exchange bears many similarities to today’s cataract surgery.
 As a medical procedure, cataract surgery is one of safest and most frequently performed procedures today.
 Cataract surgery, like refractive lens exchange, involves the removal of the natural lens and its replacement with an artificial lens.